-Aslı graduated from Dokuz Eylül University School of Law in 2013 and speaks English at a professional level.
+She graduated from Dokuz Eylül University Faculty of Law in 2013 and is fluent in English.

 Insights